What is Email Authentication?

 How do I authenticate my email?

-By implementing the three core methods of email authentication: SPF, DKIM, and DMARC, you’ll be able to protect your email.
+By implementing the three core email authentication methods: SPF, DKIM, and DMARC, you’ll be able to protect your email.
 But each protocol requires steps to take to configure the elements properly.
 SPF is the starting point and is the easiest place to start.
-Once it’s in place, take the next step in authentication by adding DKIM.
+Once it’s in place, take the next step in email authentication by adding DKIM.
 For added protection, include DMARC and a DMARC reporting tool to keep an eye on any unauthorized mail coming from your domain.
 Then you can take advantage of BIMI as well.

 Hidden Anchor